Next time you’re looking for an easy way to create a GIF from video on Linux give the following app a try.

 Chances are you won’t want to use the entire video so enter the time (in seconds) for where you want the animation to start, and enter a duration (in seconds) to decide how long it lasts.
 Use the frame previews the app shows to check that you’re cutting where you want.
 You can move the first and last frames back/forward by adjusting the start time and duration.

-I regularly queue up the bit of a video in an app like VLC and then use the (awesome) Peek animated GIF screen recorder to zone in on the appropriate section.
+My workaround method is to queue up the bit of a video I want as a gif in a video player like VLC and then use the (awesome) Peek animated GIF screen recorder to screen record the media player — simple!

 - Download the latest Gifcurry release from Github